Gus Hansen – The Most Aggressive Poker Player on the Planet?

 With limited opportunities in the backgammon world Gus decided to turn his attentions to poker and began to learn and refine his game.
 Little did he know at this point that this would develop into one of the most aggressive and unique styles of play in the poker world today.

-Gus first took part in the World Series of Poker in 1996 but was taught a harsh lesson after he was eliminated on the first day and having never played No Limit Holdem before he soon realised that he had a lot of work to do if he wanted to be a successful poker player.
+Gus first took part in the World Series of Poker in 1996 but was taught a harsh lesson after he was eliminated on the first day.
+Having never played No Limit Holdem before he soon realised that he had a lot of work to do if he wanted to be a successful poker player.

-By the time of the poker boom really kicking in and the start of the World Poker Tour Gus had perfected his style and took the WPT by storm.
-He won the inaugural WPT event which was the $10,000 No Limit Holdem tournament at the Five Diamond World Poker Classic and then later on in series one of the WPT he won his second WPT title at the WPT L.A Poker Classic.
-Hansen earned over $1million from these two tournament wins.
+By the time of the poker boom really kicking in and the start of the World Poker Tour Gus had perfected his style and took the World Poker Tour by storm.
+He won the inaugural WPT event which was the $10,000 No Limit Holdem tournament at the Five Diamond World Poker Classic and then later on in series one of the WPT he won his second title at the WPT L.A Poker Classic.
+Hansen earned over $1million from these two tournament wins alone.

 In the second series of the World Poker Tour Gus continued his success wining the invitation only Bad Boys of Poker WPT tournament and the WPT Caribbean Adventure tournament.
 He also came close to a fifth WPT title when he came 3rd in the Bellagio Five Diamond WPT tournament.

-To this date no one has matched the four WPT titles which Gus holds.
+To this date no one has matched the four WPT titles which Gus holds and he has been inducted into the World Poker Tour Walk of Fame to recognise his achievements.

 In 2005 Gus became more selective with the tournaments he played in and became more of a cash game player and is a regular at the ‘big game’ at the Bellagio in Las Vegas.
 Despite this he still has strong tournament record in 2005 and 2006 making the final table of the FullTilt Poker Invitational event and winning the first series of the popular TV tournament Poker Superstars.